-As he stepped into the clearing around the cabin he found, not the Chipewyans he had half-expected, but Constable Horace MacBeth of the RCMP and an Indian guide.
-They had come all the way from Ile-a-la-Crosse, 200 miles over the winter trail, to tell Tom Beeds that family problems required that he rejoin his wife and family, hundreds of miles to the south, as soon as possible.
+As he stepped into the clearing around the cabin, he found not the Chipewyans he had half-expected, but Constable Horace MacBeth of the RCMP and an Indian guide.
+They had come from Ile-a-la-Crosse, 200 miles over the winter trail, to tell Tom Beeds that family problems required that he rejoin his wife and family hundreds of miles to the south, as soon as possible.
 Fred bought Tom's gear and soon a procession moved south, four men and three dog teams.
 Four days later they were travelling on the frozen Churchill River.
 At Snake Lake, MacBeth, his guide and Tom Beeds continued westward to Ile-a-la-Crosse.
 Fred turned southward for a meeting with Ed Theriau.

 Fred and Ed left their companions at the outpost and struck out for Poorfish Lake.
 That night they camped in an old, empty cabin which had a crude fireplace built in one end.
 It was so poorly constructed that the smoke backed up inside and they decided that they would have been better off sleeping outside.
 Although they were to pass this cabin many times over the years, they never camped in it again.

 The next morning they encountered heavy snow that slowed them down.
 That night they camped in the bush; in the morning they took turns at breaking trail on snowshoes so the dogs could follow.
 The trails had been all but obliterated by the heavy snowfall so that Fred had some trouble in finding the route by which he had come south.
 Late on the following day, they arrived at the Poorfish Lake cabin.